QAFlag/qaflag.com/docs/getting-started/install.md

 # Install the CLI

-First, you will wnat to install the CLI globally.
+First, you will want to install the CLI globally.
 You only need to do this once on your machine, not once per project.
 Choose the appropriate command based on your package manager of choice.

 ```bash
 // NPM